-On the traditional view, scholars considered economic sanctions as a substitute for military intervention, defining the concept as the means of economic statecrafts to achieve only political goals, not economic goals (Pape, 1997).
+Traditionally, scholars considered economic sanctions as a substitute for military intervention, defining the concept as the tools of economic statecrafts to achieve only political goals, not economic goals (Pape, 1997).
 However, it is challenging to distinguish economic sanctions between political goals and other types of goals.
 Thus, another line of studies attempts to expand its concept, suggesting that economic sanction should be more than just economic coercion for political goals.
-For example, Baldwin (1985) state that economic sanctions are statecrafts that show a strong willingness to audiences in third countries and pursue changes more than target states’ attitudes.
+For example, Baldwin (1985) states that economic sanctions are statecrafts that reveal a strong willingness to audiences in third countries and pursue changes more than target states’ attitudes.

-As the concept of economic sanctions includes beyond various types of goals, it implies “deliberate, government-inspired withdrawal, or threat of withdrawal, of customary trade or financial relations” to “achieve foreign policy goals” (Hufbauer, Schott, Elliott, & Oegg, 2007), or the limitations or disconnections of economic relations, which are aimed at changing the relevant policies of the countries in dispute (Morgan, Bapat, & Krustev, 2009).
+As the concept of economic sanctions extends beyond various types of goals, it implies ‘deliberate, government-inspired withdrawal, or threat of withdrawal, of customary trade or financial relations’ to ‘achieve foreign policy goals’ (Hufbauer et al., 2007), or the limitations or disconnections of economic relations, which are aimed at changing the relevant policies of the countries in dispute (Morgan, Bapat, & Krustev, 2009).
 In sum, economic sanctions scholarships have a consensus on an instrumental definition that economic sanctions should include economic mechanisms, but the outcomes are not restricted to the economic area.

 Conventional wisdom insists that sanctions do not provoke meaningful compliance from the sanctioned country.
-As Hufbauer, Schott, Elliott, and Oegg (2007) note, sanctions “may simply be inadequate for the task.
-The goals may be too elusive; the means too gentle; or cooperation from other countries, when they needed, too tepid.”
-In slightly more than 25% of the cases they examined, sanctions exerted costs estimated to exceed 2% of sanction nations’ GNP.
-All in all, sanctions do not seem always to impose severe economic consequences.
+As Hufbauer et al., (2007) note, sanctions ‘may simply be inadequate for the task.
+The goals may be too elusive; the means too gentle; or cooperation from other countries, when they needed, too tepid’.
+In a little over 25% of the cases they examined, sanctions exerted costs estimated to exceed 2% of sanction nations’ GNP.
+Altogether, sanctions do not seem always to impose severe economic consequences.

-Given the general ineffectiveness of sanctions, scholars pose two questions: “Why do policymakers still impose them?” and “What conditions, if any, might be conducive to successful sanctions?”
+Given the general ineffectiveness of sanctions, scholars pose two questions: ‘Why do policymakers still impose them?’ and ‘What conditions, if any, might be conducive to successful sanctions?’
 We seek to answer the latter question by observing degrees of social capital in sanctioned countries.
-We posit that social capitals–trust, membership, and confidence in institutions–are significant in determining whether a populace supports or resists its leader’s response to sanctions.
+We posit that social capitals—trust, membership, and confidence in institutions—are significant in determining whether a populace supports or resists its leader’s response to sanctions.

 Theory

-Economic Sanctions and Social Capitals
+Economic sanctions and social capitals

-Suppose Country A, i.e., Sender, and Country B, i.e., Target, are in a trade dispute.
-Country A decides to impose sanctions that inflict B sufficient economic hardships to cause it to alter its policy.
+Let us assume that country A, i.e., sender, and country B, i.e., target, are in a trade dispute and country A decides to impose sanctions that inflict sufficient economic hardships on country B to cause it to alter its policy.
 Country B suffers direct hardships via economic losses (reduced trade, investment, or GDP) and indirect hardships via burdens on its populace.
-Such burdens might include less government spending on public health Marks (1999), reduced disaster prevention and mitigation (McLean & Whang, 2019), and fewer anti-terrorism initiatives (Navin A. Bapat & McLean, 2001).
+Such burdens might include less government spending on public health (Marks, 1999), reduced disaster prevention and mitigation (McLean & Whang, 2019), and fewer anti-terrorism initiatives (Bapat & McLean, 2001).
 Country B’s leader can defy A’s sanctions and uphold existing policies or make partial or comprehensive concessions to A’s demands.